coder-forge/lesson-tdd-consume-api-data-viz/README.md

 Its also generally a good idea to organise your code that tests your module.
 A `tests/` directory suits perfectly.
 The standard with most testing frameworks is to mimic the directory structure of your code in the `tests/` folder.
-So create the file `tests/lib/Consumer.test.js` and also the file `tests/config.js`.
+So create the file `tests/lib/Consumer.test.js`.
+We will work on these part 2.

 So...
   - `lib/Consumer.js` - our code for consuming the remove API